-ATLANTA (AP) — Reese Witherspoon is "deeply embarrassed" about what she said to police officers after she and her husband were arrested during a traffic stop in Atlanta.
+ATLANTA (AP) — Reese Witherspoon is "deeply embarrassed" about what she said to police officers during her husband's arrest in Atlanta.

 The Oscar-winning actress released a statement late Sunday apologizing for her behavior to police that began when her husband, Hollywood agent Jim Toth, was arrested early Friday for driving under the influence of alcohol.

 "I clearly had one drink too many and I am deeply embarrassed about the things I said," Witherspoon said.
 "It was definitely a scary situation and I was frightened for my husband, but that is no excuse.
 I was disrespectful to the officer who was just doing his job.
-The words I used that night definitely do not reflect who I am.
 I have nothing but respect for the police and I'm very sorry for my behavior."

 The trooper noticed the car driven by her husband wasn't staying in its lane early Friday morning, so he initiated a traffic stop.
 He reported that Toth had droopy eyelids, watery, bloodshot eyes, and his breath smelled strongly of alcohol.